 Regarding conclusions referring to brief intervention, this recommendation already was established for Scotland (Ludbrook, 2004) some time ago.
 This result held in our review.
+Despite this, several authors (Falcón et al., 2018) describe barriers to implementing screening and brief intervention for alcohol consumption in some settings such as hospital emergency departments.
 Something to highlight was that not many drug-related studies to quit alcohol or help reduce alcohol intake have been evaluated from an efficiency point of view.
 Therefore, there is a need for the pharmaceutical industry, which produces drugs that reduce alcohol intake, to invest in measuring and evaluating the efficiency of their products to reduce alcohol intake and decrease relapse to heavy drinking.
+Additionally, no study aimed at improving cognitive functionaing in patients with cognitive deterioration associated with alcohol use who are undergoing treatment for alcohol dependency has been identified in this systematic review.
+Nevertheless, authors such as Frías-Torres et al. (2018) suggest how cognitive rehabilitation therapy could improve this condition.

 Other reviews of economic evaluations focused on pharmacological interventions, such as the use of Naltrexone (Mujoomdar and Spry, 2009), policy instruments (Chisholm et al., 2006), screening and brief interventions (Angus et al., 2014) and assessment of methods for economic evaluations of treatments for alcohol abuse (Barbosa et al., 2010).
 However, they did not really assess the efficiency of those programs.
 This review still online with the conclusions from Brown et al. (2016) who showed that there was a dearth of evaluations that assessed the effectiveness of pharmacy-based interventions for alcohol management.
 The present study included all references these reviews provided, with the exception of some that were not full economic evaluations and thus did not provide an ICER (Alwyn et al., 2004; Babor et al., 2006; Bischof et al., 2008; Humphreys and Moos, 1996; Lock et al., 2006; Long et al., 1998; Nalpas et al., 2003; Pettinati et al., 1999; Shakeshaft et al., 2002; Sobell et al., 2002).
 In addition, it encourages the idea of thinking, in all these interventions, in terms of treating people with alcohol dependence; treating people at risk of alcohol-related problems , and policy, legislation and enforcement interventions.
-Therefore, if decision makers were thinking of implementing a potential programme in a particular country, the information generated by this systematic review would help in order to know the efficiency of the different evaluated programs.
+Therefore, if decision makers were thinking of implementing a potential programme in a particular country,, the recommendable interventions according to the efficiency criteria would be any psychosocial intervention, brief interventions for people at risk of alcohol-related problems, and advertising controls, tax increases, licensing, legal drinking age, and mass media campaigns.
+Thus, the information generated by this systematic review would help in order to decide in which interventions invest public health resources to address rehabilitation of alcohol-related disorders.